The Haight

 A short time later the doorbell rang.
 Denis went to the balcony and looked down at Lucy and her friends who were peering through the glass door.
 He pulled the handle and it opened.
 Lucy could be heard two flights below counting “one two three” and then in unison they yelled “White Pig!”

-We laughed.
+They laughed.
 Denis frowned.
 “You guys owe me for the phone bill”.

-My room, in the upper corner, had sloping ceilings except for the circular area that formed one of the towers.
+Harry’s room, in the upper corner, had sloping ceilings except for the circular area that formed one of the towers.
 The walls and ceiling were papered with old Danish newspapers coated with yellowing shellac.
 Pigeons could often be heard hopping and pecking on the roof.
 Decades of painted, chipped, scraped, sanded and painted again woodwork and old cracked plaster, it was a beautiful place with lots of history.

 Ernie’s long, straight, dark hair topped a long thin face, topping a tall thin frame.
 He and his friend Bob Knickerbocker who was equally tall and thin with equally long straight hair, were an impressive sight.
 They had a band that played a concoction of painfully loud electronic noise.
 They looked good and played occasionally at clubs on Haight Street.